peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 An arbitrary-precision integer.
-Returns 0 if the byte array's length is 0.
+Returns 0 if "length" is 0.

 <b>Exceptions:</b>